coxhinkins

 Prepare an executive summary

 This important step is frequently missed.
 Since senior management rarely has the opportunity to examine every figure, a concise executive summary highlights the most important points.
-This enables directors or decision makers to rapidly understand the issue and prioritize actions by transforming data into actionable insight.
+This enables directors or decision makers to rapidly understand the issue and prioritise actions by transforming data into actionable insight.

 Write a concise synopsis in simple English that addresses: